 One of the worst dust storms, on April 14, 1933, in Pampa, Texas, caused Woody Guthrie to pen the song “So Long, It’s Been Good to Know You.”
 The term dust bowl was coined by Associated Press reporter Robert Geiger, writing from Guymon, Oklahoma.
 The prolonged period of weird weather also produced another term, snuster, which is a combination of snow and dust driven by strong, cold winds.

 Q. What can I do with my garden in drought conditions?

 A. As a gardener, you may need some advice on dealing with your garden in a localized drought.
-See the Related Articles above for creating a water-rise garden, using a rain barrel, and making your own watering devices.
+See when to water your vegetable garden to avoid waste.

 Also, learn about using a rain barrel to capture the water.